We all know that money can’t buy happiness.

 If you’re unhappy before you make a lot of money then extra cash isn’t going to suddenly change your outlook on life.

-I have written in the past about people who win Lotto, and the fact that many of them end up losing their fortune.
+I have written in the past about people who win the Lotto and the fact that many of them end up losing their fortune.

 They’re not used to being financially responsible and they think that coming into a large amount of money means never having to think about it again.